-A blend between the wolflike elegance of a Siberian Husky and the adorable shuffling squatness of a Welsh Corgi, the husky corgi mix is one that takes two breeds that are worlds apart and combines them into one fluffy package.
+The perfect blend between the wolflike elegance of a Siberian Husky and the adorable nature of a Corgi, the husky corgi mix is one that takes two breeds that are worlds apart and combines them into a unique and fluffy package.

 Table of Contents

 - Husky Corgi Profile

 - Meet the Parents

 - Owner Tips & Suggestions